© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Spudder's Bridge is a scheduled monument protected by Cadw under reference CM006.
 View the official record →

-Spudder's Bridge is a medieval stone bridge located in Carmarthenshire, Wales, serving as evidence of medieval transport infrastructure in the region.
+Spudder's Bridge is a medieval stone bridge located in Carmarthenshire, Wales, designated as a scheduled ancient monument under Cadw reference CM006.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM006.

 Spudder's Bridge dates from the medieval period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Spudder's Bridge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM006.